 INTRODUCTION

-Celiac disease or Coeliac disease, is a continuing autoimmune illness that mainly involves the small intestine.
+Celiac disease or Coeliac disease (CD), is a continuing autoimmune illness that mainly involves the small intestine.
 Classic symptoms comprise digestive problems for instance chronic diarrhea, flatulence, malabsorption, loss of appetite, and failure of children to grow normally.
 This regularly begins between six months and two years of age.
 Non-classical symptoms are more frequent, in particular in people older than 2 years.
 There may be moderate or absent gastrointestinal symptoms, a large number of symptoms relating any part of the body, or no apparent symptoms.
 Celiac disease was first illustrated in childhood; nevertheless, it may arise at all ages.
 It is linked with autoimmune diseases, for instance type 1 diabetes and Hashimoto's thyroiditis1.Celiac disease results from a reaction with gluten, which is a group of different proteins found in wheat and other grains such as barley and rye.
 Moderate amounts of oats, free from pollution with further gluten-containing grains, are regularly tolerated2.
 The incidence of harms may depend on the type of oats.
 Celiac disease appears in people with a genetic predisposition.
 Upon exposure to gluten, the abnormal immune response may result in the production of many different autoantibodies that can involve a number of distinct organs.
 In the small intestine, this causes an inflammatory reaction and may lead to villous atrophy.
 This affects the absorption of nutrients, often leading to anemia3.The gold standards in diagnosing celiac disease are bowel biopsy and positive serological markers (anti-tissue IgA (Ttg IgA) antibody and anti-endomysial)1.
 HLA class II DQ2 and DQ8 haplotypes are found in nearly all patients with a sensitivity of nearly 100% and also in 30% to 40% of the population.
 On the basis of a very high negative predictive value, HLA typing can assist and support the exclusion of the diagnosis of celiac diseases in ambiguous cases in which the patient not have HLA-DQ2 and DQ84.
 On the other hand, making the diagnosis is not continuously simple5.
 Often, serum autoantibodies are negative, 4 and many people have only minor changes in the intestine with normal villi.
 People may have severe symptoms and may be explored for years before a diagnosis is made7.
 Currently, the diagnosis is increasingly being made in people who have no symptoms as a result of screening.
 However, the evidence regarding the effects of screening is not sufficient to determine its usefulness.
 While this disease is caused by a persistent intolerance to gluten proteins, 3 it differs from wheat allergy which is known to be very rare.